Azure/acr-builder/docs/acb.md

 ### cmd

 The `cmd` property of a step specifies which image to use when running the operation as well as any additional command-line parameters.
+This property is required if `build` is not present.

+### build

+The `build` property of a step specifies how to build a set of images.
+If build is specified, it takes precedence over `cmd`.
+It is required if `cmd` is not present.

 ### workDir